Data continuity across the value chain: the right information, where and when needed

 How to integrate the new platform with existing infrastructure and processes?
 How users be trained and equipped to use the new solution effectively?

-Digital Thread: a path to innovation, connecting talents and Digital Twins
+Digital Thread: a path to data and process connectivity, integrated enterprise capabilities

-Bills of Materials (BOMs) play an important role in connecting data across the product lifecycle and the extended enterprise, spanning various functional capabilities such as product innovation, enterprise execution, and asset performance value chains.
-While BOMs serve multiple purposes across the value chains, they often contain a lot of common information that flows from upstream activities.
+Bills of Materials (BOMs) are crucial for connecting data throughout the product lifecycle and the extended enterprise, spanning functions like product innovation, enterprise execution, and asset performance.
+Despite serving multiple purposes, BOMs often share common information from upstream activities.

 Image

-By connecting all these systems, organizations can gain a holistic view of their product lifecycle, from concept to retirement, and ensure that all relevant stakeholders have access to the same accurate and up-to-date information.
+By connecting enterprise platforms, organizations can gain a holistic view of their product lifecycle, from concept to retirement, and ensure that all relevant stakeholders have access to the same accurate and up-to-date information.
 This enables them to make informed decisions, improve collaboration, reduce errors and delays, and ultimately, improve their overall business performance.

 To successfully deliver value from Digital Twins and other digital assets, a holistic approach is necessary that includes business change, lean operations, pragmatic delivery, and continuous improvement.
 This approach should be implemented throughout the entire lifecycle of the digital asset, from the strategic initiative stage to business-as-usual maintenance and support.